You are here:

 Depending on your preference and the severity of your injury or the likelihood that your injury may cause ongoing, long-term problems, you may want to see, or have your primary health care professional refer you to, one of the following:

-- Orthopaedic surgeon: A doctor specializing in the diagnosis and treatment of the musculoskeletal system, which includes bones, joints, ligaments, tendons, muscles, and nerves.
+- An orthopaedic surgeon is a doctor specializing in the diagnosis and treatment of the musculoskeletal system, which includes bones, joints, ligaments, tendons, muscles, and nerves.

-- Physical therapist/physiotherapist: A health care professional who can develop a rehabilitation program.
+- A physical therapist/physiotherapist is a health care professional who can develop a rehabilitation program.
 Your primary care physician may refer you to a physical therapist after you begin to recover from your injury to help strengthen muscles and joints and prevent further injury.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 The moment you are injured, chemicals are released from damaged tissue cells.
-This triggers the first stage of healing: inflammation (see "The Body's Healing Process" box).
+This triggers the first stage of healing: inflammation (see the box “The Body’s Healing Process”).
 Inflammation causes tissues to become swollen, tender, and painful.
 Although inflammation is needed for healing, it can actually slow the healing process if left unchecked.

-To reduce inflammation and pain, doctors and other health care providers often recommend taking an over-the-counter (OTC) nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil,1 Motrin IB, Nuprin), ketoprofen (Actron, Orudis KT), or naproxen sodium (Aleve).
-For more severe pain and inflammation, doctors may prescribe one of several dozen NSAIDs available in prescription strength.2
+To reduce inflammation and pain, doctors and other health care providers often recommend taking an over-the-counter (OTC) nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil,2 Motrin IB, Nuprin), ketoprofen (Actron, Orudis KT), or naproxen sodium (Aleve).
+For more severe pain and inflammation, doctors may prescribe one of several dozen NSAIDs available in prescription strength.3

 Though not an NSAID, another commonly used OTC medication, acetaminophen (Tylenol), may relieve pain.
 It has no effect on inflammation, however.